Quansight-Labs/quansight-labs-site/posts/2021/09/array-libraries-interoperability.md

 >  That's how interoperable science is done." ~ ([actual quote :P](https://youtu.be/8xFEqdkO5UI?t=13))

 OK sorry, that's just me using Rocky's motivational lines to make a point.
-To define the issue more concretely, the question is, can we do something like the following?!
+To define the issue more concretely, the question is: can we do something like the following?!

 ```python